Massachusetts Early Childhood Systems Map and Data Overview

 After a rigorous review process involving many members of the MA ECFC community, we have selected the Rennie Center for Education Research & Policy as the project vendor.
 The Rennie Center has a long track record of producing work that catalyzes statewide policy priorities.
 In the EC 101 project, the Rennie Center will work to demystify complex information through infographics, data visualization, and narrative so that a wide range of stakeholders can understand and learn how to take action.

-Our project is expected to be completed in the Summer of 2022.
+Our project is expected to be completed in the late Fall of 2022.
 Phases will include a state-specific review, data analysis, interviews and focus groups with key stakeholders, and mapping of the complex MA early childhood systems.

 Read the press release.